BananaAccounting/Germany/EÜRDossier/3_Guide for German users/Readme.md

 #### Vereine
 Besides what is published for Vereine in the Germany region section, Banana presents a tutorial/ guide under https://www.banana.ch/de/node/9595.
 In order to propose a content structure, we should have some further discussions to clarify if or what is required for Vereine

 ## Estimated workload
-for creating EÜR relevant content
+for creating EÜR relevant content as outlined here

 15-20 working days (120-160 hours)

 ## Longterm perspective
-* Actively search for user interactions, get feedback on usage
+* Actively search for user interactions, get more concrete feedback on usage, exchange about user issues
-* Refine contents following user feedback
+* Refine contents according to user feedback
-* Keep contents up to date
+* Review and keep contents up to date, from time to time